keptn/keptn/GOVERNANCE.md

 ## Membership

-The Keptn community membership is defined in its [separate document](https://github.com/keptn/community/blob/keptn-community-membership/COMMUNITY_MEMBERSHIP.md) **TODO: update link once merged**.
+The Keptn community membership is defined in its [separate document](https://github.com/keptn/community/COMMUNITY_MEMBERSHIP.md).

 The Keptn project maintains three levels of membership with increasing responsibilities.
 The three levels as well as the requirements are described in the more detail in the linked document.